In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

 1. How do I lower my spam score?

-In order to lower your spam score, make sure you don’t get links (or leave your blog’s URL in the comments section) of spammy, or low quality blogs.
-You should also refrain from grey hat or black hat SEO tricks like image hotlinking, writing keyword stuffed content etc.
+In order to lower your spam score, make sure you don’t get links (or leave your blog’s URL in the comments section) of spammy, or low-quality blogs.
+You should also refrain from a grey hat or black hat SEO tricks like image hotlinking, writing keyword-stuffed content, etc.

 2. What is a good DA score?